tr7zw/Item-NBT-API/wiki/Using-Maven.md

       join-classpath: true
 ```

-# Option 2) Shading the NBT-API into your plugin
+# Option 2) Shading the NBT-API into your plugin (Not recommended)

+> [!WARNING]
+> Due to the increasing amount of pitfalls in modern Paper, shading is not recommended.
+Please test with the normal plugin dependency before reporting issues.

 To include NBT-API directly in your plugin, you can use the maven shade plugin.

+Create an empty ``.mojang-mapped`` file in the META-INF folder of your plugin for 1.20+ Paper support.

+> [!WARNING]
+> Not adding this flag will make the shaded api not work on the latest Paper.
+It might also break other reflections/nms logic!

 Add the plugin to the build configuration, as shown here: